ESA-Datalabs/XAMI-dataset/Datasets-Structure.md

 ```

-The annotations json file contains a dictionary of lists:
+Each annotations json file in splits contains a dictionary of lists:

 - images (a list of dictionaries)
   - id - image ID